 The Spoliation Advisory Panel was established for the purposes of the Holocaust (Return of Cultural Objects) Act 2009 and considers claims from anyone (or from any one or more of their heirs) who lost possession of a cultural object during the Nazi era (1933–1945), where such an object is (1) now in the possession of a UK national collection, or (2) in the possession of another UK museum or gallery established for the public benefit.
-The Panel's paramount purpose is to achieve a solution that is fair and just both to the claimant and to the institution.
+The Panel's recommendations are not legally binding but have, to date, in each case been accepted and implemented by the Secretary of State.
+The Panel operates under its own terms of reference and rules of procedure.24 The Panel's paramount purpose is to achieve a solution that is fair and just both to the claimant and to the institution.
 The Panel's proceedings are an alternative to litigation, not a process of litigation.
 The Panel will therefore take into account non-legal considerations, such as the moral strength of the claimant's case.

 If the Panel upholds the claim in principle, it may recommend:

 - the return of the object to the claimant;

 - the payment of compensation to the claimant, the amount being in the discretion of the Panel having regard to all relevant circumstances including the current market value, but not tied to that current market value;

 - an ex gratia payment to the claimant; and